dm-vdo/vdo-devel/doc/vdo-design.rst

 Theory of Operation
 ===================

-Deduplication is a two-part problem: first, recognizing duplicate data, and second, avoiding storing multiple copies of the duplicated data.
-Therefore, dm-vdo has two main parts: a deduplication index (called UDS) that is used to discover duplicate data, and a reference counted block map that maps from logical block addresses to the actual storage location of the data.
+The design of dm-vdo is based on the idea that deduplication is a two-part problem.
+The first is to recognize duplicate data.
+The second is to avoid storing multiple copies of those duplicates.
+Therefore, dm-vdo has two main
+parts: a deduplication index (called UDS) that is used to discover duplicate data, and a data store with a reference counted block map that maps from logical block addresses to the actual storage location of the data.

 Zones and Threading
 -------------------